 So this creates, and I’ll use the term here, sales opportunities for coaches.
 But when I say that, I mean that in the Two-Brain tradition of helping first, which means that we’re not pushing services on the client that the client doesn’t want, we’re solving problems.
 So the client obviously wants to do more handstand push-ups, but the midline is weak.
 So we’re going to say, Hey, I can fix that for you because I’m a fitness expert.
 Can I help you with this?
 And the client says, yes, I would love an additional service.
 Or, you know, it looks like you’re dragging your butt in the workout today.
 What’s your nutrition like?
 Oh man, I had Kraft dinner for three days in a row.
 It’s delicious.
 But the coach can then offer some nutrition advice that will help fuel the athlete, properly solving a number of problems.
 So really this is like these relationships involve opportunities to help, which also generate revenue for the gym and generate revenue for the coach, which we all know one of the greatest problems in the fitness industry is that coaches can’t make a decent living.
 This allows them to then do that.

 Exactly.
-And Jeff Burlingame being the help first sales guru that he is, in the start here module on the roadmap for Two-Brain programming, there is a lesson on creating opportunities for coaches and he put together a great video that was built for coaches to help them understand why having these conversations is so important and how to do it in a very non-salesy way.
+And Jeff Burlingame being the help first sales guru that he is, in the start here module on the Growth ToolKit for Two-Brain programming, there is a lesson on creating opportunities for coaches and he put together a great video that was built for coaches to help them understand why having these conversations is so important and how to do it in a very non-salesy way.

 Yeah, because in the traditional gym sales environment, it’s pretty horrible, right?
 Like I remember back when I was applying for jobs at globo gyms and so forth, and the sales there is just like, you want the money, right?
 You just want the money.
 You don’t care if they show up, you just want them to sign that whatever long commitment and away you go.
 And it’s kind of a, you know, the used car salesman approach or salesperson approach, to, you know, selling something client isn’t gonna use.
 This sounds the exact opposite where you’re trying to find ways to help this client accomplish what he or she wants.
 And as a side benefit, you make some money and the business makes some money.
 So it really fits into the whole Two-Brain plan.
 And the final link there is if you set your business up with a four ninths model, which means that you’re paying a coach 44% of services and so forth and sales, your business is going to profit and the coach is going to make a good income.
 So you guys have really found a way to put this Two-Brain Programming concept inside all the Two-Brain concepts that help gyms become successful.